qich3n/qich3n.github.io/README.md

   <main>
     <h2>About Qi Chen</h2>
-    <p>I am an undergraduate student at Northeastern University studying computer science.
+    <p>I am currently an undergraduate student at Northeastern University studying computer science in my final year.
 I am interested in software development and artificial intelligence, but am also open to exploring different fields while also learning new technologies.
 At the moment, I have experience with Java, Python, and C#, but am actively trying to expand my experience with other languages.
 With my experience in programming, I can bring new perspectives and approaches to solving problems.

 If there exists any potential opportunities or projects, please do not hesitate to reach out to me at chen.qi3@northeastern.edu. </p>